By Madeline Hagaman | Technical Writer

 After scalping.
 Tom recommends mowing your lawn once a week throughout the remaining spring and summer months after a scalping.
 When the weather gets hot and dry, Tom says that many homeowners have a tendency to skip regular mowings because their grass is not growing as much.
 Skipping mowing tends to compound the problem, however.
 “When you stop mowing,” says Tom, “the plant will actually quit growing and start thinning out.”
 Regular mowings will help to ensure a thick, healthy lawn that holds moisture better and keeps out weeds.
 For more grass-cutting tips, check out our article on grass-cutting tips.

 Tom adds that knowing how to set your mower heights at different times of the year will help maintain a beautiful and healthy lawn.
 During the summer and winter, homeowners should keep their lawn long by only cutting off one-third of the blades’ height at a time.
 This will hold in moisture in the summer and protect against freezes in the winter.
 Short cuttings are recommended to promote growth in the spring and to eliminate weeds in the fall.
 A competent professional can help you set a mowing calendar appropriate for your region and provide all the additional care that your lawn needs.

 Click Here to view your local Best Pick™ Lawn Treatment Contractors

-This spotlight article was crafted by Weedex, a Lawn Treatment Best Pick in Dallas.
+This spotlight article was crafted with the help of Weedex, a Lawn Treatment Best Pick in Dallas.
 While we strive to provide relevant information to all homeowners, some of the material we publish may not pertain to every area.
 Please contact your local Best Pick companies for any further area-specific advice.